-Most people think that when something is not visible it does not exist anymore, but this is far from truth, especially when we are talking about computers, which only show a tiny bit of what happens inside of them.
+Most people think that when something is not visible it does not exist anymore, but this is far from truth, especially when we are talking about computers, which only show a tiny bit of what really happens inside them.

-Because of this fact, the restoration of any file (even after being sent to the recyble bin) is possible, however this is a fact that also leads to privacy problems.
-In order to delete permanently a file from your hard disk you need special applications; in this article I'll explain you which applications you need and how they work.
+Because of this fact, the restoration of any file (even after being sent to the recyble bin) is possible.
+However, this is a fact that also leads to privacy problems.
+In order to delete permanently a file from your hard disk you need special applications.
+In this article, I'll explain you which applications you need and how they work.

 But before continuing you must understand the structure of hard disks and how files are stored in them.

-How files are stored on disk
+How files are stored on a hard disk

-The tracks are the concentric circles like the one shown in yellow while the sectors are the pie-shaped divisions of the tracks, like the one shown in light blue.
+The tracks are the concentric circles like the one shown in yellow, while the sectors are the pie-shaped divisions of the tracks, like the one shown in light blue.

 NUMBER OF SECTORS PER TRACK x NUMBER OF TRACKS x SIZE OF EACH SECTOR = HARD DISK SIZE

-If we have a 20000 bytes file it will be allocated 5 sectors (20480 bytes), even when there is a spare space of 480 bytes in the fifth sector it will take up the whole 5 sectors or 20480 bytes.
+If we have a 20,000 bytes file it will be allocated 5 sectors (20480 bytes), even when there is a spare space of 480 bytes in the fifth sector, it will take up the whole 5 sectors or 20480 bytes.